arishboteco/Inventory-App/README.md

 You can also set these values directly in the environment instead of using a `.env` file.

+To fetch item categories and unit options from Supabase, configure:

+- `SUPABASE_URL`
+- `SUPABASE_KEY`

+Without these variables the application will not load category or unit data from Supabase.

 ## Running

 Apply database migrations and launch the Django development server: